joakim-brannstrom/dsnapshot/README.md

 dst = "path/to/where/to/backup/src"
 ```

+Note that if the paths are relative they will be relative to where dsnapshot is
+executed for a local address.

 If the source or destination isn't on the local computer then an address can be
 specified in the rsync section:
 ```toml